-Dr Cathy Fitzgerald, Ph.D. – Founder Director of the global HAUMEA.ie ONLINE Ecoliteracy Programme.
+Dr Cathy Fitzgerald, Ph.D. – Founder Director of the global HAUMEA Ecoversity

 Cathy is an independent ecosocial art practitioner, educator, consultant, and international speaker.
 She sat on the board of the National College of Art & Design, Ireland from 2009 to 2011, was nominated to the professional International EcoArt Network in 2016 and since 2019, is a Research Fellow for Art & Ecology, at the Burren College of Art (Co.
 Clare).
 Cathy received certification on the UNESCO-recognised ‘Education for Sustainable Development (ESD) with the Earth Charter’ course in Summer 2021, following an Arts Council Professional Development Award and is an alumnus of Earth Charter International, which hosts the UNESCO Chair in ESD.